-Eight Tips for Feeling More Energetic.
+Eight Tips for Feeling More Energetic

-Feeling energetic is a key to feeling happier.
+Feeling energetic is a key to happiness.

 When my energy feels at a low ebb, I try one of these techniques (well, first I drink something with caffeine in it, but if I feel like I need to take further steps, I try these strategies):

 1. Exercise—even a quick 10-minute walk will increase your energy and boost your mood.
 This really works!
 Try it!